 ***May and August Intersessions will consist of 10 class days and one additional day for finals.
 January intersessions will begin no earlier than January 2nd, and will vary from 8 to 10 class days, with one additional day for finals.
 Classes will be scheduled on Sundays only if it is necessary to fulfill the minimum number of class days.
-Class meeting times are at the discretion of each department, but equivalent in-class time is required for the number of credit hours awarded (12.5 hours of class time for each credit hour).
+Class meeting times are at the discretion of each department.
+It is the responsibility of the department to ensure that each course scheduled has the equivalent in-class time required for the number of credit hours awarded (12.5 hours of class time for each credit hour) as specified in Academic Policy 1200.40.

 12/22/2016

 Reformatted for Web November 25, 2014